-- 1. A proposed new construction site may be located outside a municipality's city limit, but must be within the local police or sheriff jurisdiction. - 2.
-A proposed site that is located in the police jurisdiction of a local municipality must comply with applicable zoning restrictions as if located within that municipality's city limit - 3.
+- 1.)
+A proposed new construction site or existing project may be located outside a municipality's city limit, but must be within the local police or sheriff jurisdiction. - 2.)
+A proposed site or existing project that is located in the police jurisdiction of a local municipality must comply with applicable zoning restrictions as if located within that municipality's city limit. - 3.)
 Domestic water and fire water service must be provided to the development by the local utility service provider.